sofaspawn/sofagod/README.md

 # Creating a jpeg codec from scratch
-- decode and encode jpeg files to understand their underlying structure
+- decode and encode "jpeg" files to understand their underlying structure

 ## TODO: